wietsche/feast/docs/getting-started/quickstart.md

 ```bash
 feast ui
 ```
-You can also specify the host and port to everride defaults.
+One can also specify the host and port to override defaults.

 ```bash
 feast ui -h x.x.x.x -p xxxx